anexia-it/anexia-monitoring-laravel/readme.txt

 Contributors: anxabruckner
 License: MIT

-A Laravel package used to monitor updates for core, plugins and themes.
+A Laravel package used to monitor updates for core and composer packages.
 It can be also used to check if the website is alive and working correctly.

 == Description ==
-A Laravel package used to monitor updates for core, plugins and themes.
+A Laravel package used to monitor updates for core and composer packages.
 It can be also used to check if the website is alive and working correctly.

 The module registers some custom REST endpoints which can be used for monitoring.
 Make sure that the **ANX_MONITORING_ACCESS_TOKEN** is defined, since this is used for authorization.
 The endpoints will return a 401 HTTP_STATUS code if the token is not defined or invalid, and a 200.

-= Version monitoring of core, plugins and themes =
+= Version monitoring of core and composer packages =

 Returns all a list with platform and package information.